 3. And the Rest of the House

-According to Melissa George from A Prudent Life, it might take a bit more than clearing your desk to focus your mind.
+According to Melissa George from Polished Habitat, it might take a bit more than clearing your desk to focus your mind.
 “I’ve actually noticed that my concentration goes up when the entire house is straightened up,” she explains.
 “Even though I can’t see the kitchen island from the office, I work better when it is free from mail and the other things that tend to pile up on it.”

 In other words, as much as you want to ignore your messy living room, shutting your office door might not be enough to convince you that your mess has disappeared.
 Spend a couple minutes each night tidying up, so that the next morning you’re ready for business.